kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

             data.to_csv(save_path, index=False, header=False, mode="a")
 ```

-In addition, you need to update the `catalog.yml` to use this new dataset.
+After that, you need to update the `catalog.yml` to use this new dataset.

 ```diff
 + y_pred: